ChandulaJ/auction-website/API-GATEWAY-SETUP.md

 1. **Configure environment variables**:
    - The `.env.local` file is already configured for this setup
-   - Update Cloudinary, Stripe, and email credentials as needed
+   - Update AWS S3, Stripe, and email credentials as needed

 2. **Start all services**:
    ```bash